 - 1. Identify normal and abnormal nerve, muscle, motor or sensory neuron, and NMJ functioning. - 2.
-Localize region(s) of pathology. - 3.
-Characterize the pathology. - 4.
+Localize region(s) of abnormal function.

+- 3. Define the type of abnormal function. - 4.
 Determine the distribution of abnormalities. - 5.
 Determine the severity of abnormalities. - 6.
-Estimate the chronology of the disease. - 7.
-Determine the progression and/or recovery from abnormal function. - 8.
-Aid in diagnosis and prognosis of disease. - 9.
-Aid in selecting treatment options. - 10.
-Aid in following response to treatment by providing objective evidence of change in NM function. - 11.
+Estimate the date of a specific nerve injury. - 7.
+Estimate the duration of the disease. - 8.
+Determine the progression of abnormalities or of recovery from abnormal function. - 9.
+Aid in diagnosis and prognosis of disease. - 10.
+Aid in selecting treatment options. - 11.
+Aid in following response to treatment by providing objective evidence of change in NM function. - 12.
 Localize correct locations for injection of intramuscular agents (e.g., botulinum toxin).